Jonah to Amos

 Call

-FE 1The word of the Master came to Jonah the son of Matai saying, 2Arise, go to Nineveh, that great city, and preach against it; for their wickedness has come up before me.
-Jonah 1:1-23But Jonah rose to flee to Tarshish, from the presence of the Master, and went down to Joppa; and he found a boat going to Tarshish; so he paid the fare and went into it to go with them to Tarshish to flee from the presence of the Master.
-Jonah 1:3 (Jonah 1:1-3 BRB)
+1The word of the Master came to Jonah the son of Matai, saying, 2Arise, go to Nineveh, that great city, and preach against it; for their wickedness has come up before me, 3but Jonah rose to flee to Tarshish from the presence of the Master and went down to Joppa, and he found a boat going to Tarshish so he paid the fare and went into it to go with them to Tarshish to flee from the presence of the Master, Jonah 1:1-4

 14Amos answered and said to Amaziah, I am not a prophet nor the son of a prophet.
-I am a shepherd and a gatherer of wild figs. 15The Master led me as I followed the flock and the Master said to me, Go prophesy over my people Israel.
-Amos 7:14-16 (Amos 7:14-15 BRB)
+I am a shepherd and a gatherer of wild figs. 15The Master led me as I followed the flock, and the Master said to me, Go prophesy over my people Israel.
+Amos 7:14-16

 When Jonah heard the call to go warn Nineveh he fled in the opposit direction.
 Amos, however, just went when called.